alex-saunders00/alex-saunders00.github.io/_pages/about-me.md

 title: About Me
 ---

-Hi, I’m Alex, a reinsurance and humanitarian professional with a background in geophysics, currently studying for a PhD in the School of Geography, Development & Environment at the University of Arizona.
+Hi, I’m Alex, a reinsurance and humanitarian professional with a background in geophysical sciences.
+I am currently studying for a PhD in the School of Geography, Development & Environment at the University of Arizona.
 In my research, I seek to answer questions around disaster risk management and risk financing for extreme climate events.
 I work with satellite data to map and quantify disaster impacts, which I aim to employ along with disparate sources like in-situ measurements and census data to enable scalable financial mechanisms that can improve resilience to floods and other hazards which threaten lives and livelihoods around the globe.

 ### My background

-Prior to my current position in the [Social Pixel Lab](https://beth-tellman.github.io/) at the University of Arizona led by Dr Beth Tellman, I worked as a technical advisor for Start Network, supporting NGOs to develop disaster risk financing systems to support the most vulnerable during crises.
-In the role, I produced technical evaluations of systems spanning South and Southeast Asia, and West and Southern Africa.
+Prior to my current position in the [Social Pixel Lab](https://beth-tellman.github.io/) at the University of Arizona led by Dr Beth Tellman, I worked as a technical advisor for [Start Network](https://startnetwork.org/), supporting NGOs to develop disaster risk financing systems to support the most vulnerable during crises.
+In the role, I produced technical evaluations of systems across Asia and Africa.

 Before entering the humanitarian sector, I worked for a global reinsurance broker as a risk analyst, modeling the possible impacts of catastrophes on insured assets.
 It was in this position I started to become interested in the role of (re)insurance in enhancing the resilience of people and economies to disaster events, which included working with country governments to design and establish new macro reinsurance programs.